tfuxu/Halftone/README.md

 ## Features:
 - **Three different dither algorithms:**
-  You can choose between the classic Floyd-Steinberg algorithm, interesting Riemersma and Bayer (_a.k.a_ ordered) dither known from Game Boys.
+  You can choose between the classic Floyd-Steinberg algorithm, interesting Riemersma and Bayer (_a.k.a_ ordered) dither known from the Game Boys.
 - **Live preview:**
   Check out how your image will look like in real time with live preview feature.
 - **Convert to many formats:**
   In addition to dithering, you can convert your images to different formats to save up some space on disk.
 - **It's just that simple.**
-  Everything is as simple as possible, so that you could start dithering your images as soon as you install the app.
+  Everything is as simple as possible, so that you could start dithering your images as soon as you're done installing the app.

 ## How to install Pixely
 You can install Pixely in many ways, here are some listed: